This is our review of the best dog steps in 2022.

 - Few I can see – though the look might not be to everyone’s tastes

 This handy piece of pet gear is non-skid by design, and it’s incredibly lightweight.
 These ramps are built to fit most car boots, meaning there’s no need to look for a specific fit or branding.
 Pet owners usually opt for ramps outdoors as they are waterproof easy to use and easy to clean.
-Here is our list of best dog ramps for large dogs.

 - You may need to look for a different option if you have smaller dogs